Menu Close

 Americans With Disabilities Act, 1990

-Under the ADA, it is illegal for employers to discriminate against recovering drug users and alcoholics who have already sought addiction treatment.
+Under the ADA, it is illegal for employers to discriminate against recovering drug users and people who have sought addiction treatment.
+However, the ADA does not protect individuals who are currently using illegal drugs.

 What are my rights under the ADA?